LIFE IN TUDOR ENGLAND

 CLOTHES IN TUDOR ENGLAND

 For rich people in Tudor Times fashion was important.
 For the poor clothes had to be hardwearing and practical.
 All classes wore wool.
 However it varied in quality.
 The rich wore fine quality wool.
 The poor wore coarse wool.

 Linen was used to make shirts.
 However only the rich could afford cotton and silk.
 Rich people also embroidered their clothes with silk, gold or silver thread.
 Rich Tudor women wore silk stockings.

 Tudor men wore short trouser-like garments called breeches.
 They also wore tight fitting jackets called doublets.
 Another jacket called a jerkin was worn over the doublet.
 Over the jerkin rich men wore a gown, or later in the 16th century a cloak or cape.

 However instead of a doublet many workingmen wore a loose tunic.
 It was easier to work in.
 Some workingmen wore a leather jerkin called a buff-jerkin.
 Men also wore stockings or woollen socks, which were called hose.

 Tudor women wore a kind of petticoat called a smock or shift or chemise made of linen or wool and a wool dress over it.
 A woman's dress was made of two parts, a bodice or corset like garment and a skirt.
 Sleeves were held on with laces and could be detached.
 Workingwomen wore a linen apron.

-In the late 16th century many women wore a frame made of whale bone or wood under their dress called a farthingale.
+In Elizabethan England many women wore a frame made of whale bone or wood under their dress called a farthingale.
 If they could not afford a farthingale women wore a padded roll around their waist called a bum roll.